Can I attend just the after-party?

 Why attend Harvest Noir?

-Harvest Noir is a unique opportunity to dress up creatively and inaugurate a remarkable new tradition with a thousand+ other guests, feast on locally harvested food of our choosing with friends and community, while enjoying fabulous live entertainment, surprises and dance!
+Because Harvest Noir is the most participatory and surprising event of the year!
+It is a unique opportunity to dress up creatively and celebrate a remarkable new tradition with a thousand+ other guests, feast on locally harvested food of our choosing with friends and community, while enjoying fabulous live entertainment, surprises and dance!

 Where do I register?

 Please note that we have prepared a ticket-buying step by step guide to help you through the registration process.

 To secure your place on the guest list you must purchase a ticket using Paypal.
 YOU DO NOT NEED A PAYPAL ACCOUNT FOR PAYMENT – we use Paypal as an easy and secure way to process credit card transactions.

 $60 for the picnic+party, although there are significant discounts available for Table Captains and their groups.
 As you can imagine, there are great expenses associated with putting on this event – including top-quality DJs, band, and performers, plus rental fee for the indoor and outdoor venue, insurance, advertising, sound system, lighting, cloakroom, security, and tables for the picnic.

 Can I change my mind and become a Table Captain after I’ve registered as a regular guest?

 Yes.
 Send us an email at email@example.com and we’ll see if we can accommodate your new table.